angelicagiordanowsu/Currency-convertor/README.md

 # CURRENCY CONVERTOR
-A python program which converts currencies
+A python program which converts currencies.
+By #Arya Vedant, Giordano Angelica